 Reading and the Brain

 - Reading skills develop over a long period of time.
-Researchers have tracked changes in the left cortical areas of the brain from the age of 6 to 22.
+Researchers have tracked changes in the left cortical areas of the brain from the age of 6 to 22!!!!

 - Activity in the left cortical area of the brain is related to children’s phonological awareness – the ability to understand that speech is made up of units of sounds (phonemes) that represent written symbols (letters).

 - With development, the brain becomes more interconnected, which allows children to map printed words to sound.
-Phonological awareness is a necessary skill for the ability to read words and young preschoolers performance on simple phonological tasks is a reliable predictor of early reading achievement.
+Phonological awareness is a necessary skill for the ability to read words and young preschoolers’ performance on simple phonological tasks is a reliable predictor of early reading achievement.

-- Studies that map areas of activity in the brain show that older children (7-8 year olds) use the meaning of a word to recognize print, whereas, younger children may use ‘sounding it out’ to recognize print (phonological awareness).
+- Studies that map areas of activity in the brain show that older children (7-8-year-olds) use the meaning of a word to recognize print, whereas, younger children may use ‘sounding it out’ to recognize print (phonological awareness).

-So, what does all this mean?
-For preschoolers, the area of the brain associated with reading is immature and not well connected.
-I believe the preschool period is a sensitive period for the development of simple phonological awareness– how words sound and how words are segmented.
+For toddlers and preschoolers, the area of the brain associated with reading is immature and not well connected.
+I believe the early childhood period is a sensitive period for the development of simple phonological awareness– how words sound and how words are segmented.

-Top Three Things to Do During Storytime
+Top Three Things to Do When Reading to Boost Brain Development

-1. Ask your child questions about the story (interactive reading).
+- Ask questions about the illustrations.

 2. Read different kinds of books, both rhyming and narratives are great for different reasons.